 The small meadow below Red Mountain.

 Finally we reach the large open, dry meadow.
 This is a great place to take a rest and snack break.
-You are only halfway there, but by this point have been hiking for aprox.
-3 hours.
+You are only halfway there, but by this point have been hiking for about 3 hours.

 Cutting across to the sub peak.